pkarman/json-ref-lite/README.md

 This fork of json-ref-lite removes `fs` and `sync-request` depedencies.
 All `$ref` resolution is local only.

+This solves the webpack error about `Critical dependency: the request of a dependency is an expression error`.

 # Original README

 Extremely light weight way to resolve jsonschema '$ref' references & inheritance: create circular/graphs, fractals from json (browser/coffeescript/javascript).